bobllor/EntraBulker/docs/settings/microsoft_graph.md

 Starting as of `EntraBulker v2.0.0`, Microsoft Graph is supported, enabling *automated user creation* directly into the tenant instead of manually uploading a CSV file.
-Unlike the manual provisioning, the *member type* of the users can be toggled between *Guest* or *Member*.
+Unlike with manual provisioning, the *member type* of the users can be toggled between *Guest* or *Member*.

 In order for Microsoft Graph to be used, you will need: